nmsr1196/Multi_Pass/README.md

 -An addition part was created to hold the round acrylic lens.
--I added some small holes for the wiring to go through so that very little wiring is exposed on top -Added a battery holder, This depends on the type of LiPo used
+-I added some small holes for the wiring to go through so that very little wiring is exposed on top -Added a battery holder, This depends on the type of LiPo used -An extra .stl was added for the holder of the neopixel lense This will be a very snug fit for the lense and no hot glue is needed for this

 ACRYLIC:
 Acrylic does not have to be used.
 A light diffusion 3D material can be use